open223/docs.open223.info/_sources/explanation/concepts.md

-(definitions)=
+(concepts)=
-# Definitions and Concepts
+# Concepts

-To understand the explanations in this chapter it is important to know the defintions of several concepts.
+To understand the explanations in this chapter it is important to know several concepts.
 More can be learned about these concepts from the resources linked in the [reference section](open223-resources).

 ## Graph Data Concepts